PloneGov-IT/rer.groupware.notify/README.txt

 Installing this product will also register a **new portlet**.
 This portlet will only appear inside a Room, and members if the Room will be able to manage subscriptions by themself.

+You can set a default sender email that will be used to create new rules.
+You can set it from @@groupware-notify-settings control panel